 We’ve got a big thing of avocados and they’re all ripening at the same time.
 Obviously there’s tartines/toast and guacamole, but also?
 I’m kind of tired of both of those things.
 I know full well that nobody’s been dying for a plant-y version of tartare, but the concept seems so right with avocado.
-Punchy capers, dijon, red onion and a tiny splash of salty tamari all jumbled in with small dices of creamy-fatty avocado on a warm-spiced beet slice and a crunchy bread/cracker vehicle?
-COME.
-ON.
-It’s classy enough for guests, but easy enough for snacking on while you watch the finals in ridiculous anticipation.
+Punchy capers, dijon, red onion and a tiny splash of salty tamari all mixed up with small dices of creamy-fatty avocado on a warm-spiced beet slice and a crunchy bread/cracker vehicle?
 All in one bite there’s salt, tang, sweetness, roast-y qualities, and those light nudges of umami too.
-It’s definitely one of the better things I’ve made recently, and I’m gonna chalk that tiny victory up to a realignment with all the brilliance of the offline world :)
+It’s definitely one of the better things I’ve made recently!

 AVOCADO TARTARE, WITH ROASTED BEETS, BASIL & DUKKAH